yob/onix/README.markdown

 * ONIX::Reader - For reading ONIX files
 * ONIX::Writer - For writing ONIX files

+## Licensing

+This library is distributed under the terms of the MIT License.
+See the included file for more detail.

 ## Contributing

 All suggestions and patches welcome, preferably via a git repository I can pull from.
+To be honest, I'm not really expecting any, this is a niche library.

 ## Further Reading